About Stambaugh Auditorium

 The Henry H. Stambaugh Auditorium Association is governed by a board of seven trustees.
 President Terrence Cloonan Esq. , Vice President Jeanne Simeone, with Barbara H. Tinkham secretary, and David Konik CPA treasurer.
 Trustee members include Terrence Cloonan Esq, David J. Konik CPA, Jeanne Simeone, Barbara Tickham, John Yerian III, Mark Gasser, and David J. Sabine Esq.
 The Trustees are assisted by an advisory board which includes: Margaret Adams, Esq., Susan Berny, Suzyn Schwebel Epstein, Ron Gould, Dave Kucharski, Michele Simonelli, Esq., Neil Schor, Esq., and Mark Thompson.

-Management and Operations staff include: General Manager - Matt Pagac, Director of Operations - Carissa O'Connor, Director of Guest and Client Services - Laura Davanzo, Director of Marketing & Advertising - Kelly Geisel, Director of Design and Digital Media - Tonya Gabriel, Box Office Manager - Bernadette Lim, Facilities Maintenance Manager - Dave Seifert, and Bookkeeper - Kim Slattery.
-In addition, office, box office, food and beverage, IT, stage and production, security, and other support staff play an important roll in the operation of the facility.
+Management and Operations staff include: General Manager - Matt Pagac, Director of Operations - Carissa O'Connor, Director of Marketing & Advertising - Kelly Geisel, Director of Design and Digital Media - Tonya Gabriel, Box Office Manager - Bernadette Lim, Facilities Maintenance Manager - Dave Seifert, and Bookkeeper - Kim Slattery.
+In addition, office, box office, food and beverage, IT, stage and production, security, and other support staff play an important role in the operation of the facility.

 Stambaugh sells tickets for its shows via telephone 330-259-0555, Toll Free: 866-516-2269 (866-516-2BOX) and online Ticket Sales.
 For all other inquiries email to firstname.lastname@example.org or telephone 330-747-5175.